chrisnoonan98675/site/xl-release/how-to/using-the-release-overview.markdown

 * **Start** to start a release that is in the *planned* state
 * **Abort** to abort the release

-Click the checkbox next to a release to select the release.
-You can start or abort multiple releases at the same time.
+**Note:** You can start or abort multiple releases at the same time.
+Click the checkbox next to each release to select the release.

 ## Filter releases